SOCS18/Unity-Physics-Demo/README.md

 # Unity-Physics-Demo
-A demonstration of a moving platform in Unity
+A demonstration of a moving platform I implemented in Unity